Wants to Meet Up

 Countries I’ve Visited

-Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Montenegro, Morocco, Netherlands, Poland, Portugal, Scotland, Serbia, Slovenia, Ukraine, United Kingdom
+Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Cambodia, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Montenegro, Morocco, Netherlands, Oman, Poland, Portugal, Qatar, Scotland, Serbia, Slovenia, Thailand, Ukraine, United Arab Emirates, United Kingdom, Viet Nam

 Countries I’ve Lived In